Religion is an extension of our natural survival mechanism.

 The ancient human was confused.
 They did not know why thunder occurred, or why the sun disappeared during the eclipse, or why fire burned.
 This made them feel lost and out of control.

 But with control, comes the false sense of influence.
-If a God-like entity exists, then surely one can try to curry their favor, right?
+If a God-like entity exists, then surely one can try to curry their favour, right?

 Hence, people started praying and offering sacrifices to their respective deities, all to feel like they, mere humans, had the power to influence unbelievable natural phenomena.